West Wing Week: Production

-The show is shot with a Sony EX3, a 1980s-era 416 Sennheiser shotgun microphone and subsequently edited on Final Cut Pro.
+The show is shot with a Sony EX3 and a 1980s-era 416 Sennheiser shotgun microphone, and subsequently edited on Final Cut Pro.
 Video footage is recorded throughout the week by the White House videographer.
 The material is then usually edited on a Thursday and released the next day (usually on Friday at 12:00 AM EDT).
 According to the Presidential Record Act all footage must be archived.
 It is stored in the presidential records.
 The episodes titles are decided by Arun Chaudhary.
 The music used in West Wing Week is performed by the United States Marine Band.
 At the end of each episode there is usually a "sting", or unscripted twist.

 Critical reception

 Everything that is posted in West Wing Week is vetted and must be approved for release by The White House Press Office.
 This has caused some critics to argue that the webcast videos are "nothing more than press releases" some saying it "borders on propaganda".

 David Almacy, former White House internet director during President George W Bush's administration, argues that while the idea of West Wing Week is "intriguing", it is an unnecessary expense.
 Almacy says "It is taxpayer funded and the videographer has the ability to take scenes and edit them the way they wish, and when you have a White House press corps that's a hundred of feet away from the Oval Office," he continues, "The videographer is a federal employee, the power of editing could cause some concerns about perceived propaganda." ...
 "With average views between 5,000 and 10,000 for most West Wing Weeks (with a few exceptions), one could argue that the costs associated with producing the weekly installments aren't providing much value to citizens, especially in tough economic times when Congress and the White House are looking for ways to cut the budget," adds Mr Almacy.

 One unnamed journalist, interviewed by the BBC, said some members of the White House press corps "resent" the access Chaudhary gets, adding that sometimes events appear on West Wing Week that were closed to the press.